 ● Being unable to carry out instructions from others

 ● Needing to constantly change the activity or task

 ● Having trouble with organization

 ● Losing and forgetting things

 Impulsivity and hyperactivity

-Impulsiveness impacts a person’s awareness of consequences or actions.
+Impulsiveness impacts an ADHD person’s awareness of consequences or actions.

 Some of the main signs include:

 ● Being unable to concentrate

 ● Excessive talking and physical movement